tinywasm/client/docs/REFACTOR_IN_OUT_FILES.md

 - **Consumed by:**
   - File watchers (e.g., `devwatch`) for change detection
   - Asset bundlers (e.g., `assetmin`) for final compilation into `src/web/public/main.js`
-- **Important:** TinyWasm's **only responsibility** is to write the correct `wasm_exec.js` file according to the active compilation mode.
+- **Important:** WasmClient's **only responsibility** is to write the correct `wasm_exec.js` file according to the active compilation mode.
 External tools handle bundling and final output.

 ### Why Two Separate Directories?